jimmityglick/input-projections/docs/full_specification.md

 * Shape: object with named fields

-Judgment is computed by aggregation over children plus local constraints:
+Judgment is computed by aggregation over children plus local constraints (including relations):

-* **Invalid**: any active child is Invalid, or any local constraint fails
+* **Invalid**: any active child is Invalid, or any local constraint fails, or any relation fails (when both operands are present and valid)
 * **Incomplete**: no active child is Invalid, and at least one required child is Incomplete or missing
-* **Valid**: all required children are Valid, all present optional children are Valid, and local constraints hold
+* **Valid**: all required children are Valid, all present optional children are Valid, local constraints hold, and all relations evaluate to True
 * **Inactive**: only when the Struct itself resides in an Inactive subtree

+**Note on Relations:** Relations are only evaluated when both operand fields are present and individually valid.
+A relation with a missing or invalid operand is skipped (does not contribute to Invalid judgment).

 ### **3.4 Union (Discriminated Sum)**